TrellixVulnTeam/swahilipython_SCMU/Doc/library/zlib.rst

    * +8 to +15: The base-two logarithm of the window size.
 The input must include a zlib header and trailer.

-   * 0: Automatically determine the window size from the zlib header.
+   * 0: Automatically determine the window size kutoka the zlib header.
      Only supported since zlib 1.2.3.5.

    * −8 to −15: Uses the absolute value of *wbits* as the window size